 What should I do?
-Your problems answered by Bette Davis
+Reader problems answered by vintage actress Bette Davis

 Photoplay-Movie Mirror institutes the greatest advice feature of the year